 The patient housing facility at ANMC opens a new era of hospitality and care for Alaska Native people.
-When they travel to Anchorage for care at ANMC, they will have a home away from home in a patient housing facility attached directly to our hospital.
+Our people are not isolated in hotels when they travel to Anchorage for care at ANMC; they have a home away from home in a patient housing facility attached directly to our hospital.
 Our people get the benefit from the culturally-appropriate care and service they receive from ANTHC staff.

 Providing suitable patient lodging has been a longstanding challenge for the people we serve from rural areas.
-Our innovative solution is the new patient housing at ANMC, which enhances the quality of care our people receive with a healing environment built especially for them when they must travel to Anchorage for needed
+Our innovative solution is the new patient housing at ANMC, which enhances the quality of care our people receive with a healing environment